-Achari bhindi is a tangy and spicy Indian okra curry that pairs perfectly with any Indian bread or rice.
-It has a special achari masala (pickle masala) added to it which gives it a very unique flavor.
-Here is how to make it.
+Dahi Achari Bhindi Masala (Okra Curry In Pickling Spices) is a tangy and spicy Indian okra curry that pairs perfectly with any Indian bread or rice.
+It has a special achari masala (pickling spices) added, giving it a unique flavor (vegetarian).

 Achar is the Hindi term for Indian pickles.
 The Indian pickles are very different from the ones in the US.
 They are loaded with spices and preserved in oil.
 This achari bhindi recipe uses some of the spices that are used to make the pickles.